 We know what we are talking about

-Been there done that.
+Been there - done that.
 We remodeled an older home which we had inherited.
 That was still while we lived in Germany.
 We estimated a 12-month timeline.
-Because we still had our regular jobs, we could only do the work in our spare time or at night.
+Because we still had our regular jobs which were already time consuming.
+Therefore, we could only do the work in our spare time or at night.
 It took us almost two long and exhausting years to get it done.
-But budget-wise we exceeded our set target by more than 20%.
+Budget-wise we exceeded our set target by more than 20%; there were so many obstacles we could not even dream about.
 That was not even our first project, but you never know what to expect when you remodel an old house.

-Nevertheless, if you know what you are doing and you like remodeling and the challenges that come with it, you will be rewarded with a lovely and extraordinary home in the end.
-You do not have to live in one of those boring "cookie cutter home” offered in new communities.
-Don’t you like surprises or “challenges”?
-There is still another avenue you can take.
-Buy a historic home that somebody else remodeled or hire a contractor who can handle the job.
+Nevertheless, if you know what you are doing ( or have friends to help you out when you are stuck with a problem), and you like remodeling and the challenges that come with it, you will be rewarded with a lovely and extraordinary home in the end.
+You do not have to live in one of those boring "cookie cutter homes" offered in new communities.